GitJer/Some_RPI-Pico_stuff/README.md

 [This code](https://github.com/GitJer/Some_RPI-Pico_stuff/tree/main/count_pulses_with_pause) can be used for protocols where the data is encoded by a number of pulses in a pulse train followed by a pause.
 E.g. the LMT01 temperature sensor uses this, [see](https://www.reddit.com/r/raspberrypipico/comments/nis1ew/made_a_pulse_counter_for_the_lmt01_temperature/).

+## Subroutines in pioasm

+[This code]() shows that subroutines in pioasm can be a thing and can - in some cases - be used to do more with the limited memory space than is possible with just writing the code in one program.